UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-visualisation.md

 Use case | Compute | Visualisation
 ---------|---------|--------------
 Likely card | NVIDIA&reg; Tesla&reg; P100 | NVIDIA M60 Series Card with GRID&trade;
 Overview | NVIDIA Tesla P100 GPU accelerators are the most advanced ever built.
-Designed to accelerate the compute-intensive elements of applications, they are ideal if you\'re looking to deliver deep learning, analytics or HPC solutions. | NVIDIA GRID is designed to share virtual GPUs (vGPUs) across multiple virtual desktop and applications instances.
+Designed to accelerate the compute-intensive elements of applications, they are ideal if you're looking to deliver deep learning, analytics or HPC solutions. | NVIDIA GRID is designed to share virtual GPUs (vGPUs) across multiple virtual desktop and applications instances.
 This enables you to deliver graphically intensive applications such as design software and video streaming.
 Precision | Double precision | Single precision Delivery model | vGPU | vGPU

 With Cloud GPU Visualisation, you can:

-- **Bring any application to the cloud** --- Applications that have previously struggled to transition to the cloud because of GPU requirements can now be moved, improving manageability of your data and applications, while increasing collaborative opportunities.
+- **Bring any application to the cloud.** Applications that have previously struggled to transition to the cloud because of GPU requirements can now be moved, improving manageability of your data and applications, while increasing collaborative opportunities.

-- **Centralise your applications** --- Cloud GPU enables you to centralise your applications to improve access to them.
+- **Centralise your applications.** Cloud GPU enables you to centralise your applications to improve access to them.
 By doing so, users can access the tools they need from anywhere, anytime on commodity devices.

-- **Visualise data in real-time** --- Improved visualisation capabilities provided by Cloud GPU Visualisation enables you to visualise data in real-time to render virtualised environments when you need them.
+- **Visualise data in real-time.** Improved visualisation capabilities provided by Cloud GPU Visualisation enables you to visualise data in real-time to render virtualised environments when you need them.
 This helps you to:

   - Design using Computer Aided Design applications in a centralised environment, enabling ease of collaboration